We are committed to ensuring that your personal information is kept private and confidential.

 - in an emergency situation, if you have nominated relatives or next of kin as emergency contacts;

 - to other dentists, dental specialists and healthcare providers, for the purpose of seeking a second opinion or a referral; and

 - to laboratories and dental specialists (within Australia or overseas) to provide advisory services relating to your treatment.

-We may also disclose specific personal information (your name, address, contact details and amount owing to us) to debt collection providers engaged by us if you do not pay our invoices within the required time.
+We may also disclose specific personal information (your name, address, contact details and the amount owing to us) to debt collection providers engaged by us if you do not pay our invoices within the required time.

-Other than as set out in this Section 5, we will only disclose your personal information without your agreement if we are legally required to do so.
+Other than as set out in Section 5, we will only disclose your personal information without your agreement if we are legally required to do so.
 Under the Privacy Act, we must disclose your personal information if we are directed to do so by a government or regulatory body (including Medicare) or a statutory body (eg a court or a tribunal) with legal powers to obtain your information.

 - Accessing your personal information

 You have the right to access the personal information that we hold about you.
 You can contact us in writing, by email or by telephone and request access to your personal information.
 Our contact details are set out in Section 8 of this Policy.
 We will always try to meet your request within a reasonable time.